LP-Duality Theory and the Cores of Games: Abstract

 \section{Abstract}

 LP-duality theory has played a central role in the study of the core, right from its early days to the present time.
-The 1971 paper of Shapley and Shubik, which gave a characterization of the core of the assignment game, has been a paradigm-setting work in this regard.
-However, despite extensive follow-up work, basic gaps still remain.
+However, despite the extensive nature of this work, basic gaps still remain.
 We address these gaps using the following building blocks from LP-duality theory: \begin{enumerate} \item Total unimodularity (TUM). \item Complementary slackness conditions and strict complementarity. \end{enumerate}

-TUM plays a vital role in the Shapley-Shubik theorem.
-We define several generalizations of the assignment game whose LP-formulations admit TUM; using the latter, we characterize their cores.
-The {\em Hoffman-Kruskal game} is the most general of these.
-Its applications include matching students to schools and medical residents to hospitals, and its core imputations provide a way of enforcing constraints arising naturally in these applications: encouraging diversity and discouraging over-representation.
+Our exploration of TUM leads to defining new games, characterizing their cores and giving novel ways of using core imputations to enforce constraints that arise naturally in applications of these games.
+The latter include: \begin{enumerate} \item Efficient algorithms for finding {\em min-max fair, max-min fair and equitable core imputations}.